NETFLIX REVIEW 2026

 Netflix is intended for people in the same household, and the old Basic plan is no longer offered.

-Prices last verified: 27th March 2026 (prices and features can change; taxes may apply).
+Last updated: 2nd July 2026.
+Prices and features can change; taxes may apply.

 Is Netflix Premium 4K Worth the Extra Money in 2026?